MicrosoftDocs/SupportArticles-docs/support/azure/azure-storage/files-troubleshoot-smb-connectivity.md

 #### Solution

-Mount the share from a nonadministrator command line.
+Mount the share from a non-administrator command line.
 Alternatively, you can follow [this TechNet topic](/previous-versions/windows/it-pro/windows-server-2008-R2-and-2008/ee844140(v=ws.10)) to configure the `EnableLinkedConnections` registry value.

 ### <a id="netuse"></a>Net use command fails if the storage account contains a forward slash